Payday Loan Refunds – Everything You Need to Know

 Step 2 – Look at where problems occurred

-Which parts of this guide have made you think you could be due a refund?
-Consider them all:
+Which parts of this guide have made you think you could be due a loan refund?
+It’s important to consider them all to ensure you haven’t been mis sold and the victim of irresponsible lending:

-- Was your loan rolled without proper affordability checks?
+- Was your payday loan rolled without proper affordability checks?

 - Did you fully understand the loan you were taking out?